essingen123/essingen123/README.md

 ### 🎛️ ĩ like synthesizers & mind kind design

 functional preferences 'bout tiny code, sfx, gfx & deep-house machines by day to a cadence in resting cycles

+silly as it sound a reminder may be that
-a human in a house grooce is not the house groove,
+a human in a house is not the house,
-thus in our deep-house, <br>
+thus in our deep-house,
-reasoner in a machine is not the machine; a day when wonder is aha (uh-huh) reason is to be
+a reasoner in a machine is not the machine;
+a day when wonder is aha (uh-huh) reason is to be

 so ĩ guess here we conclude to a wave above the i